DOCX Cleanup for Clean Exports

 Fix: Normalize list style definitions and reapply list blocks.

-• Capture one screenshot showing hidden-mark cleanup for removed breaks.
+• Save one screenshot showing hidden marks if you removed surprise breaks.

-• Capture one screenshot of TOC verification in exported file.
+• Save one screenshot of TOC verification in the exported file.

-• Store cleanup notes and screenshots beside the release-candidate export.
+• Keep cleanup notes and screenshots in the same folder as the exported file.

-• Only start final print/EPUB QA after cleanup issues are closed.
+• Start final print or EPUB QA only after the cleanup issues are under control.

 The Senswriter way (faster)